eoinkelly/notes/guitar/midi/midi.md

 1. [General MIDI (GM)](https://en.wikipedia.org/wiki/General_MIDI)
     - also known as GM 1
-    - allows you to select sounds through Program Change (PC) messages)
     - provides a standardised sound bank so that when you use PC messages to choose an instrument, you know what you are getting on other systems
-    - Bank contains 128 sounds as 16 families of 8 instruments
+    - The (single) sound bank contains 128 sounds as 16 families of 8 instruments
     - Each instrument is assigned a program number
     - Percussion instruments are on channel 10
+        - Q: how do channels interact with this?
     - Eliminates variation in note mapping e.g. what note should be middle C
         - in GM, note #69 plays A440 (440 Hz A) so middle C is #60
     - Compliant devices must offer
-        - 24 note polyphony (24 notes at the same time)
+        - 24 note polyphony (24 notes playing at the same time)
-        - respond to velocity, aftertouch and pitch-bend
+        - respond to
+            1. velocity
+            2. aftertouch
+            3. pitch-bend
         - support certain controller numbers for sustain pedals
         - A simplified _GM Lite_ is used by devices with limited processing
     - You can get "soundfonts" which implement these GM instruments
     - Standardising allowed MIDI stored in files to be exchanged usefully
-2. GS, XG, GM2
+2. GS, XG
     - Roland General Standard (GS) is an extension of GM
         - can select between multiple banks of 128 instruments
         - use MIDI Non-Registered Parameter Numbers (NRPNs) to implement this